 The serial peripheral interface (SPI) is used to allow an external microcontroller (MCU) to communicate with the device.
-NCV78702 acts always as a slave and it cannot initiate any transmission.
+NCV78703 acts always as a slave and it cannot initiate any transmission.
 The operation of the device is configured and controlled by means of SPI registers, which are observable for read and/or write from the master.
-The NCV78702 SPI transfer size is 16 bits.
+The NCV78703 SPI transfer size is 16 bits.

 During an SPI transfer, the data is simultaneously transmitted (shifted out serially) and received (shifted in serially).
 A serial clock line (SCLK) synchronizes shifting and sampling of the information on the two serial data lines: SDO and SDI.
-The SDO signal is the output from the Slave (NCV78702), and the SDI signal is the output from the Master.
-A slave or chip select line (CSB) allows individual selection of a slave SPI device in a time multiplexed multiple-slave system.
+The SDO signal is the output from the Slave (NCV78703), and the SDI signal is the output from the Master.